 Who We Serve

 Legal and compliance teams focused on the integrity, security, find-ability, and interoperability of health information need solutions that deliver.
-This includes the quick eDiscovery of protected health information to comply with audits or legal investigations as well as the ability to share records with consumers in accordance with the 21st Century Cures Act.
+This includes locating relevant protected health information to comply with audits or legal investigations as well as the ability to share records with consumers in accordance with the 21st Century Cures Act.
 Harmony Healthcare IT supports these needs by migrating historical patient, employee and business records from disparate legacy systems into a secure and accessible active archive.

 “We recommend healthcare records are readily available, searchable and maintained in a secure system for the required timeframe for each specific record.”

 Finding patient, employee and business records to prep for litigation doesn’t have to be a tall order.
-An active archive supports accurate, efficient, and cost-effective records management and eDiscovery.
-Secure and searchable, HealthData Archiver®—with its consolidated, discrete data stores—simplifies eDiscovery requests.
-It also lowers eDiscovery costs.
-This matters, as there often are 1,000 pages discovered vs. the 1 page actually entered as an actual exhibit in major trials, and eDiscovery costs can range from $5,000 to $30,000 per gigabyte.
+An active archive supports accurate, efficient, and cost-effective records management.
+Secure and searchable, HealthData Archiver™—with its consolidated, discrete data stores—simplifies locating historical records.
+It also lowers associated costs.
+This matters, as there often are 1,000 pages discovered vs. the 1 page actually entered as an actual exhibit in major trials, and the research can be costly.

 There is a lot to track and manage in terms of patient document and record retention.
 When determining how to comply with state regulations regarding legal record retention requirements, legal and compliance retention teams need to consider their strategy that may include: